Delme Bowen: University career

 Bowen was a lecturer in zoology and later professor of cell biology at Cardiff University until his retirement in 2010.
 He is the author of several books and research papers.
 On his retirement he was given the title of emeritus professor.

 Personal life

 Bowen was born in Glanaman, Carmarthenshire and grew up near Ammanford.
 He lived in Creigiau with his partner, Pamela.
 He has four children.
 Following his retirement from Cardiff University, in May 2012 Bowen moved to Ferryside, Carmarthenshire, where he had been building a house.

+He died 25 March 2026 at the Prince Charles Hospital, Merthyr Tydfil.